Whimsy Stick

 All-done and settle cue

 Verbal all-done, toy completely put away.
 Then ask for a place or down-stay and reward calm.
 In an apartment, the settle cue does the job a backyard normally handles.
-Therefore, don’t skip this step — the session ends with arousal unresolved if you do.
+Don’t skip this step.
+The session ends with arousal unresolved if you do.

 Cue: “All done” → “Place”

-The principles of a flirt pole for apartment dogs apply across all breeds, but the adjustments vary.
+The principles apply across all breeds, but the adjustments vary.
 These are the most common apartment dog types and what to watch for with each.

 Herding